HowDoIGitHelp/CMSC57CoursePack/CMSC 57 Course Guide.md

 I'll try to make myself available for questions most of the time but you'll have a better chance of reaching me during our weekly schedules.
 You can schedule consultation as a group.
 Use that time to ask questions about the lecture or ask for help in answering lab exercises.

-You can contact me through sms, email, slack dms, or through discord.
-You can find ways to reach me at the last section of this guide.

 ## Course Materials

 All of the resources in this course can be found in the course pack.
 The course pack includes: